 This is because you need to let your home state know that are you operating a “foreign” LLC in their state, and as a consequence, you would be responsible to pay filing fees and annual fees in BOTH states — which you do NOT what to do.

-If you’re a US resident, you should form your LLC or Corporation in the state where you’re actually conducting business — this also doesn’t matter if you’re operating an online business.
+If you’re a US resident, you should form your LLC or S-Corporation in the state where you’re physically conducting business — this also doesn’t matter if you’re operating an online business.

-If you’re a non-US resident, you should form your LLC or Corporation in Delaware.
+If you’re a non-US resident, you should form your LLC in Wyoming.

-The top 3 reasons why Delaware is the best for non-US residents are:
+The top 5 reasons why Wyoming is the best for non-US residents are:

-In the past 3 years, all of my non-US clients have been really happy with forming their LLC in Delaware and I’ve never had any issues with Delaware.
+In the past 5 years, all of my non-US clients have been really happy with forming their LLC in Wyoming and I’ve never had any issues with Wyoming.

-That’s why I always recommend Delaware for my non-US clients.
+That’s why I always recommend Wyoming for my non-US clients.

-Overall, forming your company in Delaware is generally the easiest and most efficient for non-U.S. residents.
+Overall, forming your company in Wyoming is generally the best decision if you’re a non-US resident.

 What if my company operates in more than one state?